iAvoe/Az900-Module-1-2-Review/README.md

 ### Storage

 #### What is a blob?
-- Binary large objects (e.g., image and video)
+- Binary large objects (e.g., thousands of files containing text, images image and video)

 #### What is the first step that you would take in order to share an image file as a blob in Azure Storage?
 - Create an Azure Storage account